-My Vietnamese recipes are always rooted in family tradition, reflective of where I was born and the birthplace of my ancestors.
-My Grandparents hailed from the Northern Viet-nam and escaped the Communist regime to Central Vietnam during the war.
-My family stories that were passed down from my elders who had survived the wars.
+My Vietnamese recipes are usually rooted in family tradition, reflective of where I was born and the birthplace of my ancestors.
+Grandparents hailed from the Northern Viet-nam and escaped the Communist regime to Central Vietnam during the war.
+Family stories that were passed down from my elders who had survived the wars.
 Accompanied with each memory was a recipe that was a window to the past, a reflection of their lives back before I was even born.

 Chose your favorite dish and these wonderful Vietnamese carrots and daikon pickles will enhance any meal that needs that fresh, salty crunch.
 Thanks and lots of love to Mom, Grandma and preserved family recipes that make food and sharing so special.
 Are there any special family recipes or traditions you hold close?

-Vietnamese Pickles with Carrot and Daikon Radish (Do Chua)
+Vietnamese Pickles with Carrot and Daikon Radish (Đồ Chua)

-- 4 cups water , slightly warm enough to dissolve the salt and sugar
+- 4 cups (1 l) water , slightly warm enough to dissolve the salt and sugar

 - Prep carrots and daikon, set aside.
-In large pitcher or large bowl, mix water, vinegar, sugar and salt till everything is dissolved and combined well.
+In large pitcher or large bowl, mix water, vinegar, sugar and salt until everything is dissolved and combined well.

 - Place carrots and daikon in a clean, sterile jar.
 Fill with vinegar mixture until carrots and daikon are completely covered in liquid.

 - Cover jars and set in the refrigerator to pickle for at least overnight.
 Our ideal timing is to let the pickles sit for 3 days before eating.
 Pickles can last for about 3 weeks in the fridge.
 I like my pickles to sit for at least 3 days so that the carrots and daikon become more flavorful and sour.
 They will definitely be more pungent.
 You can eat them the next day and they'll be less vinegary, and definitely less pungent.